 MeetEdgar is a social media management tool for freelancers, side hustlers, and small businesses.

-Product Evolution and Updates: MeetEdgar was created in 2014 from founder and CEO Laura Roeder’s own personal need to have a social media tool that would save your updates after posting them, or post them more than one time automatically.
+Product Evolution and Updates: MeetEdgar was created in 2014 from founder and CEO Laura Roeder’s own personal need to have a social media tool that would save your updates after posting them or post them more than one time automatically.
 You can read about their most important updates here.
 They don’t post very often about their updates and new features, about every 3 to 6 months, sometimes more often, and sometimes more rarely.
-Over the past two years for example, they’ve talked about three new features, becoming part of the Pinterest Marketing Partner Program, how to create your perfect home office with Edgar, and how they’ve joined SureSwift Capital.
+Over the past two years, for example, they’ve talked about three new features, becoming part of the Pinterest Marketing Partner Program, how to create your perfect home office with Edgar, and how they’ve joined SureSwift Capital.

-Why Not to Use: The tool covers a smaller number of social media networks (it works with Facebook pages, Facebook groups, Instagram feed, Instagram stories, Twitter, Pinterest, LinkedIn & LinkedIn Company Pages) and has limited functionality when it's compared to other mainstream/popular tools.
+Why Not to Use: The tool covers a smaller number of social media networks (it works with Facebook pages, Facebook groups, Instagram feed, Instagram stories, Twitter, Pinterest, LinkedIn & LinkedIn Company Pages) and has limited functionality when it’s compared to other mainstream/popular tools.
 But the good part is that it might be the best for you if you just need the basics.
-It will help you craft content, schedule posts and monitor results for one of the smallest monthly fees on the market.
-Here are a few product comparisons with the most popular tools from which you can easily find out what you get and what you don't, and what are the main differences between: Edgar vs. Hootsuite, Edgar vs. Buffer, and Edgar vs. Sprout Social.
+It will help you craft content, schedule posts, and monitor results for one of the smallest monthly fees on the market.
+Here is a product comparison with the most popular tool from which you can easily find out what you get and what you don’t, and what are the main differences between Edgar vs. Hootsuite.

 And even though I do not use the automatic Facebook story posting feature, when I saw a person complaining about it, I also saw their response and understood that this is a limitation caused by Facebook and not by their platform.
 In my experience, seeing a company so invested in dealing with customer complaints builds user trust like nothing else, so they get the maximum user feedback and interaction score from me.
 They also notified users when they asked about new features that were already on their roadmap.